-On the very top right-hand side of the page, there are three buttons.
-The one closest to the center, which is an icon of an arrow pointing up over a dash, direct you to the page where you upload a video.
+In the top right corner of the page, there are four buttons.
+The one closest to the center, which is an icon of a video camera, directs you to the page where you upload a video.
 The middle icon, a square comprising nine smaller squares, is for YouTube apps.
 The next one, the bubble icon, will take you to messages.
-The next button is an icon of a bell, notifies you of your account activity, such as a new like or comment.
-The other closer to the edge, which is an icon of your profile picture, will direct you to your account information pulled from Google.
+The next button is an icon of a bell, and it notifies you of your account activity, such as a new like or comment.
+The one closest to the right side, which is an icon of your profile picture, will direct you to your account information pulled from Google.

 Customizing your YouTube profile

 Once you’ve signed up for YouTube, you’ll need to customize your profile with your business’s information.
-Every user is assigned a channel according to their username.
-Likewise, you’ll be given a specific URL so other people can find your channel through a direct link – but you’ll need to do more than the basics to stand out from the competition.
+Every user is assigned a channel according to their username, and you’ll be given a specific URL so other people can find your channel through a direct link – but you’ll need to do more than the basics to stand out from the competition.

-Your YouTube channel's layout cannot be changed, but you can add channel art, which is similar to a Facebook or Twitter banner.
-The header is a great place to add your business’s logo and tagline.
+YouTube channel art is similar to a Facebook or Twitter banner.
+This header is a great place to add your business’s logo and tagline.

 Your profile photo (also known as a channel icon) and channel art should represent your brand clearly through high-quality photos.
-If you don’t upload a photo or art, generic, default images will be filled in for both.
-However, your profile photo is pulled directly from your Google account and must be done through Google, not YouTube.
+If you don’t upload a photo or art, YouTube will fill in generic images for both.
+However, your profile photo is pulled directly from your Google account and must be uploaded through Google, not YouTube.
 It will take a few minutes to sync your Google profile photo to your YouTube account.

 Interacting with others on YouTube

-There are several ways to interact with other YouTube users, but only publicly.
-There isn't a private messaging service, unlike other platforms.
+There are several ways to interact with other YouTube users.

 - Comments: Comments can be organized by most popular or newest.
-Commenting on relevant comment, or even engaging with users that comment on your own videos, boosts the video's engagement traffic.
+You can boost your video’s engagement traffic by responding to users who comment on your videos.

 - Likes: This is a more passive form of interacting with content.
 However, if you’ve chosen to show your likes publicly on your channel, these videos will appear under the playlists section on your channel.

-- Playlists: Organize relevant content using the site’s playlist feature.
-If you choose to publicize them, playlists will appear on your channel’s page below your uploaded content.
-You can also organize other users’ content through a list.
-For instance, if you're a marketing agency, you can compile a client’s videos into one big list.
+- Playlists: You can organize related content together using the site’s playlist feature.
+If you choose to publicize your playlists, they will appear on your channel’s page below your uploaded content.
+You can also organize other users’ content with a playlist.
+For instance, if you run a marketing agency, you could compile a client’s videos into one big list.
 Otherwise, this is another way to organize your own content on your channel.

-- Sharing: The site’s social widget allows users to share videos on other social media networks, including Twitter, Facebook, Google Plus, Blogger, Reddit, Tumblr, Pinterest, LinkedIn, StumbleUpon, LiveJournal, Digg and more.
+- Sharing: The site’s social widget allows users to share videos on other social media networks, such as Twitter, Facebook, Google Plus, Blogger, Reddit, Tumblr, Pinterest and LinkedIn.

 How will you know if a channel is verified or not?
-There will be a small checkbox, which indicates a verification badge, right next to the channel’s name.
-To apply for verification, typically your channel must have 100,000 subscribers, the company says.
+There will be a small checkbox, which indicates a verification badge next to the channel’s name.
+To apply for verification, your channel must have 100,000 subscribers.
 However, interested businesses can contact Google directly to inquire about verification.

-Similar to Facebook Live and Periscope, YouTube has its own live streaming feature.
-Predominantly, these broadcasts are usually oriented around news or sports.
-They also aren't as important or significant of a feature compared to the site’s standard video format; it’s not widely known to the general public.
-However, according to YouTube, your account must be verified to conduct a live stream.
+Similar to Facebook Live, YouTube has its own livestreaming feature.
+Broadcasts are usually oriented around news or sports.
+YouTube Live isn’t as important as the site’s standard video format, because it’s not as widely known, and your account must be verified to conduct a livestream.

 Trending videos on YouTube

-Trending videos are any videos that YouTube users are interacting with at a very high rate.
-Often these videos were recently uploaded (a day or so ago).
-As previously mentioned, you can view the current trending videos under the "Trending" tab on the YouTube homepage, even if you’re not logged in or don’t have an account.
+Trending videos are videos that YouTube users are interacting with at very high rates.
+Often, these videos were uploaded within the last couple days.
+You can view the current trending videos under the Trending tab on the YouTube homepage even if you’re not logged in or don’t have an account.

 For brands, the goal of creating trending content isn’t necessary.
-It could be a shoot-for-the-stars goal, because if one of your videos goes viral, it could end up on the trending page and thus gain significant exposure to your company.
-However, silly commercials, like those on the Super Bowl, have ended up as trending YouTube videos shortly following their television debut, and you might not want your videos to have that kind of tone.
+It could be a shoot-for-the-stars goal, because if one of your videos goes viral, it could end up on the trending page and thus create significant exposure for your company.
+However, silly commercials, like those on the Super Bowl, have trended on YouTube shortly following their television debut, and you might not want your videos to have that kind of tone.
 It’s perfectly fine, even wise, to focus on appealing to your niche audience instead.

 While recruiting such a large following is an admirable goal for small businesses, that isn’t the only thing we can learn from YouTubers.
-In fact, working with YouTube personalities can turn out to be a smart business move.
+In fact, working with YouTube personalities can be a smart business move.

 Many YouTubers have corporate sponsorships.
 These sponsors send YouTubers their products to mention or use in their videos.
-Oftentimes, YouTubers will verbally mention the company and how awesome their product is.
-For instance, makeup companies often send popular beauty bloggers up their products, so these bloggers can make videos applying the makeup.
-Plus, some upload haul-themed videos where they review several products at once.
+Often, YouTubers will verbally mention the sponsor company and how awesome its product is.
+For instance, makeup companies often send popular beauty vloggers their products so they can make videos applying the makeup.
+Some creators upload haul videos where they review several products at once.

 Advertising on YouTube

-There are a few ways to advertise on YouTube, especially since users reap the benefits of the site’s free service.
-Since the site is based on video content, companies are encouraged to add a call-to-action link to their website following their video.
+There are a few ways to advertise on YouTube, as users reap the benefits of the site’s free service.
+Since the site is based on video content, companies are encouraged to add a call-to-action link directing viewers to their website following the video.

-YouTube Red is a subscription service, starting at $9.99 a month, which allows users to stream video content without advertisements at the beginning of videos.
-This service is great for anyone who wants to watch videos without interruptions.
-It also lets you download videos to watch while offline.
+YouTube Premium (formerly YouTube Red) is a subscription service, starting at $11.99 a month, that allows users to stream video content and music without advertisements at the beginning of videos.
+It also lets you download videos to watch offline.

-Although you don’t need a subscription to operate YouTube for your business, it’s good to know the latest news about the site to better familiarize yourself with it.
-Plus, with this subscription, remember that videos are ad-free.
-At the end of the day, YouTube Red could hurt your business, because the premium services take users away from in-stream advertisements.
+Although you don’t need a premium subscription to operate YouTube for your business, it’s good to know the latest news about the site to familiarize yourself with it.
+Also remember that videos are ad-free with this subscription.
+At the end of the day, though, YouTube Premium could hurt your business, because the premium services take users away from in-stream advertisements.